 The Corvallis count circle extends from McFadden Marsh at Finley north to about the southern edge of Chip Ross Park and Jackson-Frazier Wetlands.
 The western edge is around Evergreen Ridge and Beaver Creek areas and the circle extends eastward into Linn County almost as far as Tangent and Shedd at its eastmost extremity.
 The circle is centered near the Corvallis Airport.

 The circle is usually divided into 13 areas.
 Each area is covered by one or more teams and the results have been tabulated for each area.

 Advance sign-up is required for this count, unless you plan to do a feeder count.
 Please contact the compiler, Marcia F. Cutler, at email@example.com to sign up.
-National Audubon charges a $5 fee to participate, but the fee does not apply to feeder counts or participants 19 years of age or younger.
 Participants will normally be assigned to a team and the team leader will contact members several days before the count to arrange meeting time and place.
 A countdown is held directly after the count where preliminary results are collected and shared.

 For further information on Corvallis CBC results, see:

 All Corvallis CBC participants should review the following: